 For a practical example consider contact & location details.
 We can make a guess that small-screen means mobile “on the go” and provide this information high up.
 A lot of websites do.
 But that doesn’t mean that on desktop — or more accurately large-screen — we should hide those details away on a hard to find “contact” page.
 From the limited user knowledge we have it’s just as likely the user is rushing out of their office and want to jot down a telephone number.
 Or perhaps they’re sat on a comfy couch, casually browsing for no particular reason.

 One last thing: a website is not an app.
-Though if you intend to use the web and its technologies to create a device-dependant, app-like “web app”, well, it’s not quite a website either.
+Though if you intend to use the web and its technologies to create a device-dependent, app-like “web app”, well, it’s not quite a website either.
 Hybrids are cool with me, just don’t promote them as both without recognising the intrinsic differences.
 They’re entirely different mediums.